BIOGRAPHY

 “My affinity for creating comes from my desire to analyze and absorb as much as I can about the world around me in an effort to better interpret our seemingly inexplicable existence.”

-D Kinsey (b.
-1971, Pittsburgh PA), has exhibited nationally and internationally at galleries including ONEROOM Gallery, London; New Release Gallery, New York; ICA San Diego (formally LUX Art Institute), Encinitas, CA; Library Street Collective, Detroit; Jules Maeght Gallery, San Francisco; Die Kunstagentin, Cologne, Germany; Alice Gallery, Belgium; Joshua Liner Gallery, New York.
+Kinsey (b.
+1971, Pittsburgh PA), has exhibited nationally and internationally at galleries including; Oolong Gallery, San Diego; New Release Gallery, New York; ICA San Diego (formally LUX Art Institute), Encinitas, CA; Library Street Collective, Detroit; Jules Maeght Gallery, San Francisco; Die Kunstagentin, Cologne, Germany; Alice Gallery, Belgium; Joshua Liner Gallery, New York.
 His works are in the collections of Takashi Murakami, The Penny and Russell Fortune Collection in Indianapolis, Indiana, The Maeght Foundation in St. Paul-de-Vence, France, Victoria and Albert Museum in London, and The Dean Collection in New York.